 It is recommended that helicopter passengers arrive at the helipad 15 minutes prior to scheduled departure, especially if the charter itinerary is time critical.
 The helicopter flight times indicated on the quote are nil wind and may vary subject to weather conditions.

 Particularly in helicopters, baggage space is usually very limited.
 If baggage is to be carried on the helicopter flight please notify our staff of the expected size, weight and number of bags.
 This will help avoid inconveniences on the day.
 We consider it our job to make your helicopter flight as easy and convenient as possible.
 We are constantly exploring how to improve your experience with us, through added comfort or entertainment options.
 For example, as soon as broadband becomes available on helicopter flights, rest assured you will be the first to know.
 However, safety is of course our first and foremost priority.

 Normally individual helicopter passenger weights are required to ensure the helicopter is loaded within weight and balance limitations and for fuel planning purposes.
 Helicopters, like most aircraft, are generally designed to have a trade off between payload (passengers and freight) able to be carried and fuel.
 Sometimes a helicopter will not be able to carry its full seat capacity due to fuel requirements and weight limitations.
-Standard adult passenger weights are calculated at 86 kg for males and 74 kg for females.
-Particularly if heavier than these weights, the flight may have to be limited to fewer passengers.
 The max single passenger weight for the Robinson R44 helicopter is 130kg.